hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_codecs.md

 I added some content for the `version` tag.

-[15:07:11](#vVR7hfSiAncXaNglZmdmgb0DJIZZ7R9OEl2UbQov-CU) <hiiamboris (NOT THIS ONE)>: we discussed it like 100 times already Ì†ΩÌ∏â
+[15:07:11](#vVR7hfSiAncXaNglZmdmgb0DJIZZ7R9OEl2UbQov-CU) <hiiamboris (NOT THIS ONE)>: we discussed it like 100 times already üòâ
 ```
     identity [
         version [#number "$Revision$" !
 "1.0"]